BirdeeHub/tomlua/README.md

     multi_strings = false,
 }

--- or you can set them directly! tomlua.opts.fancy_dates = true
+-- or you can set them directly on the current object tomlua.opts.fancy_dates = true

 local data, err = tomlua.decode(some_string)